cloudlinux/cloudlinux-doc/docs/limits/README.md

 Requires kernel lve1.4.4.el6 or higher, or lve1.4.56.el7 or higher
 :::

-Network traffic bandwidth control and accounting systems in CloudLinux 6 allows for each LVE container:
+Network traffic bandwidth control and accounting systems in CloudLinux OS Shared 6 allows for each LVE container:

 * Limiting outgoing network traffic bandwidth
 * Accounting incoming and outgoing network traffic